Tô Lâm: Foreign affairs

-On 19 June 2024, Russian President Vladimir Putin visited Vietnam and met with Tô Lâm.
-Putin thanked Vietnam for its "balanced position" on the Russian invasion of Ukraine.

-On 18 August 2024, Tô Lâm arrived in China for a three-day visit, his first overseas visit since becoming president and general secretary.
-During his three-day visit, he first arrived in Guangzhou before heading to Beijing.
-Following his arrival in Beijing on the next day, he met with CCP General Secretary Xi Jinping, and the two communist leaders held talks and signed cooperation documents.
-Afterwards, Xi congratulated Lâm on his election as general secretary and president.
+On 19 June 2024, Russian President Vladimir Putin visited Vietnam and met with Lâm.
+Putin thanked Vietnam for its "balanced position" on the Russo-Ukrainian war.
+On 18 August 2024, Lâm arrived in China for a three-day visit, his first overseas visit since becoming president and general secretary.
+He first arrived in Guangzhou before heading to Beijing.
+Following his arrival in Beijing, he met with CCP General Secretary Xi Jinping.
+The two communist leaders held talks and signed cooperation documents.
+Afterwards, Xi congratulated Lâm on his election as general secretary and new leader.

 Lâm began a two-day state visit to Ireland on 2 October 2024 by meeting President Michael D. Higgins and his wife, Sabina, at Áras an Uachtaráin, the presidential residence.
-The two leaders held wide-ranging talks during this first state visit to Ireland by a Vietnamese president, reciprocating Higgins' inaugural visit by an Irish president to Vietnam in 2016.
+The two leaders held wide-ranging talks during this first state visit to Ireland by a Vietnamese leader, reciprocating Higgins' inaugural visit by an Irish president to Vietnam in 2016.
 Lâm returned to the Áras for a state dinner in the evening along with members of the Irish Vietnamese community.

+On 18 January 2026, in his capacity as General Secretary of the Communist Party of Vietnam, Tô Lâm accepted an invitation from the United States President Donald Trump to join the US-led Board of Peace as a founding member.
+On 19 February 2026, Tô Lâm attended the inaugural meeting of the Gaza Board of Peace in Washington D.C and had a formal in-person meeting with Trump at the White House.
+The two leaders held wide-ranging talks, in which Trump congratulated Lâm on his election and said he would work to remove Vietnam from being restricted in accessing U.S. advanced technology.

+Second presidency (2026–present)

+On 7 April 2026, he was elected to a full term as president.

+Personal life

+Lâm divorced his first wife in the 1990s and later remarried Ngô Phương Ly, a TV producer and painter from an artistic family.
+He had four children in total: a son, Tô Long, and a daughter with his first wife, and two daughters with his second wife.